-Tanzania's annual headline inflation continued to ease in the quarter under review, falling to 3.9 percent increase year-on-year in March 2018 from 4.1 percent increase a month earlier, marking a one year low and hitting a 14 year low of 3.9 percent, a number seen last in 2004.
+Tanzania's annual headline inflation continued to ease in the quarter under review, falling to 3.9 percent increase year-onyear in March 2018 from 4.1 percent increase a month earlier.
+This marked a one year low and a 14 year record low of 3.9 percent, a number seen last in 2004.
 This slowdown was mainly a result of slow rise in food and non-alcoholic beverages (4.7 percent rise from 5.4 percent rise in Feb) and transport (1.4 percent rise from 1.6 percent rise in Feb).

-Looking at the rest of the year and beyond, it is foreseen that, inflation will be maintained at a single digit given the current monetary policy stance that aims to stimulate spending and boost economic activities.
+April inflation stands at 3.8 percent and looking at the rest of the year and beyond, it is foreseen that, inflation will be maintained at a single digit given the current monetary policy stance that aims to stimulate spending and boost economic activities.